Occupational segregation: Lost opportunities

 The abilities women and minorities can offer are wasted because they are allocated to inappropriate roles.
 Those who are highly skilled cannot contribute to the "constantly changing labor economy", resulting in a decrease in efficiency and diverse thinking.
+In addition, women face financial exclusion.
+Survey data from Ghana show that women cocoa farmers are about 20% less likely than men to secure loans and nearly 50% less likely to hold bank accounts, which keeps them out of better-paid roles and perpetuates occupational segregation.
+This is due to a variety of reasons such as governmental restrictions, barriers to land, credit, training, and leadership.
 To actively keep black people out of higher positions in the workforce, management often allocates black executives to positions that are more racialized, such as diversity positions or liaison jobs that connect them to the black community.

 Measurement

 Occupational segregation is measured using Duncan's D (or the index of dissimilarity), which serves as a measure of dissimilarity between two distributions.